sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

 Split By Expression
 ----------------------------------------

-Below is a sample workflow which contains ``Split By Expression`` processor in Fire Insights.
+Below is a sample workflow which contains ``Split By Expression`` processor in Sparkflows.
 It demonstrates the usage of ``Split By Expression`` node to split incoming datasets based on an expression.

 It does the following processing of data: